25 Scrum Process Best Practices that Set Your Agile Workflow for Efficiency

 Product owner’s review (optional).
 If you need to constantly keep track of product owner’s assessment of the work done, it’s worth adding the review column.

 Your board can be both physical and digital.
 Image source: medium.com/@sashabondareva

 While some professionals suggest using only analog versions, you’re free to pick either.
 If you use JIRA, for instance, the tool for a Scrum board goes out-of-the-box.
 Similarly, you can use Trello.

 19. Visualize sprint burndown

 A good practice in Scrum is to use the burndown charts that show the sprint progress.
 A chart shows the completed items per day against the planned rate of completion.
 Its main value is to ensure that the sprint progresses according to schedule.
-This technique helps detect any issues as soon as they appear, discuss them during daily stand-ups, and focus on resolving them early to keep up with the pace.
+This technique helps detect any issues as soon as they appear; so that they can be discussed during daily stand-ups and focus on resolving them early to keep up with the pace.

 20. Use release burndown chart